casper-network/docs-archive/dapp-dev-guide/writing-contracts/writing-rust-contracts.rst

 Storage
 ^^^^^^^

 Saving and reading values to and from the blockchain is a manual process in Casper.
 It requires more code to be written, but also provides a lot of flexibility.
 The storage system works similarly to a file system in an operating system.
 Let's say we have a string ``"Hello Casper!"`` that needs to be saved.
 To do this, use the text editor, create a new file, paste the string in and save it under a name in some directory.
 The pattern is similar on the Casper blockchain.
-First you have to save your value to the memory using `storage::new_turef <https://docs.rs/casper-contract/latest/casper_contract/contract_api/storage/fn.new_turef.html>`_.
+First you have to save your value to the memory using `storage::new_uref <https://docs.rs/casper-contract/latest/casper_contract/contract_api/storage/fn.new_uref.html>`_.
 This returns a reference to the memory object that holds the ``"Hello Casper!"`` value.
 You could use this reference to update the value to something else.
 It's like a file.
 Secondly you have to save the reference under a human-readable string using `runtime::put_key <https://docs.rs/casper-contract/latest/casper_contract/contract_api/runtime/fn.put_key.html>`_.
 It's like giving a name to the file.
 The following function implements this scenario:

 .. code-block:: rust